California Governor Signs Order Banning Sales Of New Gasoline Cars By 2035

 A spokesman for the Institute for Energy Research, a think tank that often sides with the fossil fuel industry, called the move by Newsom "another silly distraction from real problems."

-"Driving cars is not what causes forest fires or makes them worse," David Kreutzer, the senior economist at IER, told NPR.
+"Driving cars is not what causes forest fires or makes them worse," David Kreutzer, a senior economist at the institute, told NPR.
 "If people want to drive electric cars, they'll buy them.
 You don't have to eliminate the competition."

 Kreutzer also pushed back at the notion that electric vehicles are zero-emission.
 "Electric cars might not have emissions at a tailpipe, but they do have emissions at the power plant," he said.